The Rolling Stones Pacific Tour 1973: History

 Next the Stones started the tour proper with the three shows over 21 January and 22 January in Hawaii, at the Honolulu International Center with ZZ Top as the opening act.
 These were Mick Taylor's last shows as a Rolling Stone in the United States until a guest appearance at Kansas City in 1981.
 Next up on the schedule were a number of shows at the Budokan in Tokyo, running from 28 January to 1 February, for which 55,000 tickets had already been sold.
 But on 27 January, Japanese officials made a final confirmation of their decision to not let the Stones land; the shows were scrapped and the concert promoter had to refund all the tickets.

 Thus the first leg of the tour came to a close.
 Some sources state that a 5 February show in Hong Kong's Football Club Stadium was played, but this never took place.

 In any event the tour started up again for its second leg on 11 February with a single show in New Zealand, at Auckland's Western Springs Stadium.
 14 February saw the first show in Australia, with Brisbane, Melbourne, Adelaide, Perth and Sydney being visited in turn, the last show being 27 February at Sydney's Royal Randwick Racecourse.
 The Brisbane show, which was held at the Milton Park Tennis Courts, was postponed twice due to poor weather.
+The Perth show held on 24 February coincided with pianist Nicky Hopkins 29th birthday, with the band singing an impromptu "Happy Birthday Nicky" on stage during the band introductions which was captured on audio recordings.

 Australian fears may have been a little validated when the 21 February show at Adelaide's Memorial Drive Park found 5,000 Stones fans clashing with the local police, and 21 arrests were made.
 However, three days later high-profile Labor Party Immigration Minister Al Grassby said: "The Stones are an excellent example to Australian youth.
 I told them I was putting my faith in them and hoped they would do the right thing.
 I have no regrets that I let them in – yes, I went out on a limb to give them visas – to give a man a bad name and hang him is immoral and un-Australian."